rcperez1/flume_v2/README.md

 # flume_v2

-Mehrpad Moattari, Ryan Perez, Ashkan Taghavi, Jake Aaknes, Nicholas Seah
+In this project, data is pulled daily via the Flume Water API to run various analyses on water usage in my home.
+The water usage was integrated along with gas/electric usage and temperature data to determine correlation between utilities and weather.

-In addition to the PowerPoint, we have a folder with various .py files:
+In addition to the PowerPoint, there is a folder with various .py files:

 # glue_api_to_s3.py
 Script to query data from Flume API once a day, using a SecretManager secret for login password.